wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ### Free Open Source Software Features

+PROTIP: Here are Agile-style stories requesting use of HashiCorp Consul (written by me):

 The main component of the Consul product -- the Consul Agent executable "consul" -- can be controlled using <strong>CLI commands</strong> without licensing as FOSS (Free open-sourced software) using code open-sourced at:
 <ul>
    <a target="_blank" href="https://github.com/hashicorp/consul">https://github.com/hashicorp/consul</a>